-- 4.11 The AIPM will set a census date for each offering of a program (a cohort) by which time students must have completed all self-enrolment processes and the Higher Education Enabling Program (HEEP) (refer Admission Enrolment and Credit Procedures, Clause 4.3). - 4.12 On successful completion of the HEEP, a student's enrolment will be confirmed by the AIPM.
+- 4.11 The AIPM will set a census date for each offering of a program (a cohort) by which time students must have completed all self-enrolment processes and the Higher Education Enabling Program (HEEP) (refer Admission, Enrolment and Credit Procedure, Clause 4.1). - 4.12 On successful completion of the HEEP, a student's enrolment will be confirmed by the AIPM.
 If a student defers entry to a program following successful completion of the HEEP, their HEEP status remains valid for up to two years.
 After this time, an applicant who is offered a place will need to re-take and satisfactorily complete the HEEP.
-Refer Admission, Enrolment and Credit Procedure clauses 4.5 and 4.6. - 4.13 Students must apply for credit and advise of any special needs, disabilities and conditions, as part of the self-enrolment process (refer Admission, Enrolment and Credit Procedure, Clause 4.1). - 4.14 Students must declare their commitment to the Student Charter that sets out student rights and responsibilities and observe the rules and policies of the AIPM. - 4.15 Students are required to complete the units in a program in the sequential order in which they are offered. - 4.16 Students are admitted to a specific program cohort and unless they defer or withdraw from that cohort, they are expected to complete all requirements for the award of the degree within the respective cohort's time frame.
+Refer Admission, Enrolment and Credit Procedure clauses 4.5 and 4.6. - 4.13 Students must apply for credit and advise of any special needs, disabilities and conditions, as part of the self-enrolment process (refer Admission, Enrolment and Credit Procedure, Clause 4.2).
+Partial credit for an incomplete unit studied previously in a program offered by AIPM is not available. - 4.14 Students must declare their commitment to the Student Charter that sets out student rights and responsibilities and observe the rules and policies of the AIPM. - 4.15 Students are required to complete the units in a program in the sequential order in which they are offered.

-4.17 Students have two years from date of first enrolment in which to complete the program (refer Academic Progression Policy, clause 4.7).
+- 4.16 Students are admitted to a specific program cohort and unless they defer or withdraw from that cohort, they are expected to complete all requirements for the award of the degree within the respective cohort's time frame. - 4.17 Students have two years from date of formal admittance (census date) in which to complete the program (refer Academic Progression Policy, clause 4.7).